-ASU 2016-01, "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities" makes targeted improvements to generally accepted accounting principles by requiring equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
+ASU 2016-01, $\hat{a} \in \infty$ Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities $\hat{a} \in \mathbb{N}$ makes targeted improvements to generally accepted accounting principles by requiring equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 At adoption, any cumulative change in the fair value of these equity securities previously recognized in accumulated other comprehensive income will be recorded as an adjustment to the opening balance of retained earnings.
 ASU 2016-01 is effective for the Company for fiscal periods beginning after December 15, 2018 and early adoption is allowed including interim periods after December 15, 2017.
-ASU 2016-01 also emphasizes the existing requirement to use exit prices to measure fair value of disclosure purposes and clarifies that entities should not make use of practicability exception in determining the fair value of loans.
+ASU 2016-01 also emphasizes the existing requirement to use exit prices to measure fair value for disclosure purposes and clarifies that entities should not make use of practicability exception in determining the fair value of loans.
 On January 1, 2019, the Company adopted ASU 2016-01.
 The Company transferred \$68.7 thousand from accumulated other comprehensive loss to retained earnings.
 There was no impact to the income statement on the adoption date.

-ASU 2014-09, "Revenue from Contracts with Customers" amends existing guidance related to revenue from contracts with customers.
+ASU 2014-09, $\hat{a} \in \mathbb{R}$ Revenue from Contracts with Customers $\hat{a} \in \mathbb{R}$ amends existing guidance related to revenue from contracts with customers.
 The core principle of ASU 2014-09 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU requires an entity to apply a five step method: (1) Identify the contract(s) with a customer; (2) Identify the performance obligations in the contract; (3) Determine the transaction price; (4) Allocate the transaction price to the performance obligations in the contract; (5) Recognize revenue when (or as) the entity satisfies a performance obligation.